richieredmond87/fredsgarage/README.md

 ## Features ##

 ### Completed Features ###
+- Nav bar menu's with hover ability
+- Dropdown menu's
+- Buttons
+- Form
+- Icons
+- Social media links
+- responsive

 ### Features left to complete ###
--Center the dropdown and submit buttons on the Booking page -Center the Customer Info form on the Contact page
+- Center the dropdown and submit buttons on the Booking page
+- Center the Customer Info form on the Contact page
 ## Technologies Used ##
 For this Project I used HTML5, CSS3, JS and BootstrapCDN For JS I used Bootsrap CDN https://kit.fontawesome.com/788a2b2ffb.js for the dropdown menu's